luchob/oauth2-passwordgrant-example/README.md

 This gradle multiproject demonstrates a very minimalistic REST API, access to which is controlled with OAuth 2.0 password grant.
 This might be useful in cases in which the client collects the user name and the password of the resource owners.
 The project consists of two independent spring-boot applications which communicate over HTTP:

-* An authorization server - it generates and verifies authentication tokens for users that attempt to access a REST resource.
+* An authorization service - it generates and verifies authentication tokens for users that attempt to access a REST resource.
 The user data is stored in H2 database currently.
 This may be easily adopted to PostgreSQL, MySQL or other relational DB.
 The token storage is in-memory.
-* Resource server - serves REST resources protected by access tokens.
+* Resource service - serves REST resources protected by access tokens.

-In the current setup the client may request its token from the authorization server.
-Then it may try to use the token at the resource server.
-The resource server verifies the access tokens received from the clients against the authorization server.
+In the current setup the client may request its token from the authorization service.
+Then it may try to use the token at the resource service.
+The resource service verifies the access tokens received from the clients against the authorization service.
 To get started simply clone the project and read on.

 # Running

-To test the samples the authorization and resource servers should be started in parallel.
+To test the samples the authorization and resource services should be started in parallel.
 The project is shipped with gradle wrapper so this should be fairly easy.
 No additional software is needed.

 ## Starting and using the authorization server

 Navigate to the project root, e.g. `oauth2-passwordgrant-example` and execute `gradlew :auth:bootRun`.
-The auth server should be up and running at [http://localhost:8080](http://localhost:8080) by default.
+The auth service should be up and running at [http://localhost:8080](http://localhost:8080) by default.
 A REST client like Postman can be used for testing.
-The server is shipped with two demo users:
+The service is shipped with two demo users:

 * user `user1` with password `password1`, the user account is not locked;
 * user `user2` with password `password2`, the user account is locked;
-* a trusted client with id `foo` which can access grant access to user data;
+* a trusted client with id `foo` which collects user names and passwords;

 The endpoint for retrieving access tokens via POST request is [http://localhost:8080/oauth/token](http://localhost:8080/oauth/token).
-All access to the OAuth endpoints require basic authentication in which the password is empty and the client id is foo.
-This may sound strange at first but it is something in the Spring implementation details.
+All access to the OAuth endpoints require basic authentication in which the password is empty and the user is `foo`.
+This may sound strange at first but it is something related to Spring implementation details.
 For more information see [here](https://github.com/spring-projects/spring-security-oauth/issues/1058).
-The authentication header will look like this:
+The authorization header will look like this:

 `Authorization: Basic Zm9vOg==`